 While you don't have to go all-out with professional-level details and tools, you can do a lot at home to make professional grooming a special occasion rather than a weekly expensive visit.

 In this comprehensive guide I discuss key aspects of grooming a dog every dog parent should know.
 From the advantages of regular grooming to the basic tools and accessories every pet parent must have (includes product recommendations) to a simple yet effective 6-step DIY grooming routine.

-As you may know, often times some pet parents may not consider dog tooth brushing in their grooming routine.
-In step two of the grooming routine I pay special attention to dental health.
 I've also added two short educational videos on dental health by two dog dental health authorities.
 This is a critical aspect of pup grooming, make sure to go over this section.
 Your dog will thank you later ☺️.